jesperkristensen58/more-evm-puzzles/README.md

 }
 ```
 We'll also need to send at least 2 wei to the puzzle contract.
-6. TODO - The contract copies the calldata in memory.
-We need to supply a minimum of TODO bytes of calldata and also have MSIZE - CALLDATA = 3.
-How is this achievable?
-Well, memory expands in 32 byte words
+6. We must choose a call data size such that after the memory expansion we have MSIZE - CALLDATASIZE = 3.
+Since memory expands in 32 byte chunks we can choose any CALLDATASIZE x where x > 32 (to meet the first constraint) and x % 32 == 29.
+The smallest choice is x = 61.